gittyvas/google-ad-clicker-premium/README.md

 ## How to setup

+> ⚙️ If you want a ready to use [EXE for Windows](https://vimeo.com/1126408117), you can [buy it here](https://buy.stripe.com/5kQ7sMaIo07acWzdty4Ni0j).
+This will also help support the project.

+---

 * Run the following commands in the project directory to install the required packages.
     * `python -m venv env`
     * `source env/bin/activate`